Night of comedy with Tom Sainsbury

 "I love touring and really enjoy meeting people and getting the lay of the land.
 Touring is demanding when it comes to time though.
 Lots of research goes into my shows."

-When he's not working Sainsbury likes to learn how to play the piano and walk around his neighbourhood letting his mind wonder.
+When he's not working Sainsbury likes to learn how to play the piano and walk around his neighbourhood letting his mind wander.

 He describes himself as shy and retiring in new situations and says it is not always easy to make people laugh.